Madhavdhimanx/Maddy-coding/README.md

 # Maddy-coding
-this is my first github,goin' crazy now
+this is my first github
 Author-Madhav Dhiman